z-bj/Emojis-explosion/README.md

 Whoa, whoa!

-Let's go for the creation of confetti-emojis in JavaScript!
+Let's go for an explosion of confetti-emojis in JavaScript!

 ### ➪ [Enjoy it](https://z-bj.github.io/Confetis-JS/)